Egypt’s Islam

 Travelers to Egypt should be aware of basic Islamic etiquette.
 Dressing modestly, particularly when visiting religious sites, is a sign of respect.
 Familiarizing yourself with customs during Ramadan, such as adjusted restaurant hours, can also enhance your experience.

-The constitution also states that citizens are equal before the law and criminalize discrimination and incitement to hatred based upon religion, belief, sex, origin, race, or any other reason.
+The constitution also states that all citizens are equal under the law.
+It also makes it a crime to discriminate.
+It is also illegal to incite hatred based on religion, belief, sex, origin, race, or any other reason.
 The government officially recognizes Sunni Islam, Christianity, and Judaism, and allows only their adherents to publicly practice their religion and build houses of worship.

-A good example of the religious tolerance in Egypt is the Old Cairo District which is known as the ‘Community of Religions’ because the three official religions of Egypt are represented there by their holy places.
+A good example of religious tolerance in Egypt is the Old Cairo District.
+It is known as the “Community of Religions” because it includes holy places for Egypt’s three official religions.

 Visit Coptic Cairo with us